jpmedley/mdn-boilerplates/api/paintrenderingcontext2d/index.md

 - {{domxref('PaintRenderingContext2D.scale')}}
   - : Returns // Replace with description of what this method returns.

-- {{domxref('PaintRenderingContext2D.scale')}}
-  - : Returns // Replace with description of what this method returns.

 - {{domxref('PaintRenderingContext2D.rotate')}}
   - : Returns // Replace with description of what this method returns.

-- {{domxref('PaintRenderingContext2D.rotate3d')}}
-  - : Returns // Replace with description of what this method returns.

-- {{domxref('PaintRenderingContext2D.rotateAxis')}}
-  - : Returns // Replace with description of what this method returns.

 - {{domxref('PaintRenderingContext2D.translate')}}
-  - : Returns // Replace with description of what this method returns.

-- {{domxref('PaintRenderingContext2D.translate')}}
-  - : Returns // Replace with description of what this method returns.

-- {{domxref('PaintRenderingContext2D.perspective')}}
-  - : Returns // Replace with description of what this method returns.

-- {{domxref('PaintRenderingContext2D.transform')}}
   - : Returns // Replace with description of what this method returns.

 - {{domxref('PaintRenderingContext2D.transform')}}